cat538/SDU-2022-CryptoProject/faketoshi/README.md

 ## Use

-The general idea is the same as project sig-pitfall -> TestUncheckm func.
+The general idea is the same as project ``sig-pitfall -> TestUncheckm func``.
 The publickey is extracted from [genesis block](https://www.blockchain.com/btc/block/000000000019d6689c085ae165831e934ff763ae46a2a6c172b3f1b60a8ce26f).
-The secp256k1 curve and ecdsa verify func are from <github.com/roasbeef/btcd/btcec>
+The secp256k1 curve and ecdsa verify function are from golang library [btcec](github.com/roasbeef/btcd/btcec).

 ```go
 go test -v -count=1 faketoshi